Abingdon School, Abingdon

 Roedean School, Brighton

-Open Morning 11+ and 13+ entry years - 12 September 2026
+Open Morning 11+ and 13+ - 12 September 2026

 This warm and friendly girls’ boarding school gazes over Brighton Marina from its 46-acre site at the top of a cliff on the Sussex Downs.
 It is a place, one pupil tells us, where ‘everyone finds their tribe’.
 Girls enjoy a top-drawer education and outstanding co-curricular, all the while making friends for life, learning strong moral values and discovering and finding confidence in who they are.
 Head Niamh Green, who has 25 years’ experience of working in different schools, says, ‘Roedean is amazing.
 I feel this school is where the girls are their most ambitious.
 They aim high, and they get involved with everything.’